 Attention spans are at an all-time low.
-People don’t read web pages, they scan them.
+People don’t read web pages; they scan them.
 The internet is overloaded and skim-reading is the only way the modern day browser can navigate the web.
 Social Media is awash with condensed sentiments, infographics are too elaborate and therefore now obsolete.
-These things combined have meant that the simple and direct quality of the headline of an ad has become even more important to the consumer.
+These things combined have meant that the direct and straightforward quality of the headline of an ad has become even more critical to the consumer.

 So what do we need to do?

 Prefixes in headlines are a definite no-no. They do nothing to dissolve ambiguity and they rarely ever encourage clicks.
 Sometimes they can help to load keywords, but generally, they are of little use.
-They are usually used in a series of articles, which unfortunately don’t get read as few make it past the initial edition.
+They are used in a series of articles, which unfortunately don’t get read a few make it past the initial edition.
 Prefixes mean adding needless and meaningless words which make the headlines confusing.
 They almost always perform poorly in terms of achieving click rates.

-Headlines are incredibly important, they attract audiences and determine whether or not your articles get read.
+Adjectives will help you, but this is dependant on the subject matter.
+Defining youth as exciting and dynamic and old age as wise and learned in headlines, has been known to achieve high click rates.
+Headlines are incredibly important; they attract audiences and determine whether or not your articles get read.
 They must be clear and devoid of ambiguity.
-They must offer insight into the article itself and create intrigue through clear ad-words.
+Headlines must offer insight into the article itself and create intrigue through clear ad-words.
 Keep it simple and to the point and your headlines will garner clicks, bringing traffic to your sites and consumers to your products.